Takazudo/jQuery.LazyJaxDavis/_docsrc/_posts/2012-01-03-lazyforms.md

 As lazy links, jQuery.LazyJaxDavis also hijacks all forms' submit.
 jQuery.LazyJaxDavis supports GET and POST.
 Try to submit the forms below to confirm those works.

+Note: Sorry, this "POST" form doesn't work on this GitHub server because this server doesn't allow "POST" method.
+Clone the repository to your local to confirm these.

 <div class="mod-forms">
 	<div class="h">GET</div>
 	<form action="{{ site.basedir }}/gettest.html" method="get">